Growing Urban Farmers

 Participants will acquire the knowledge, basic skills and awareness of horticultural proficiencies and resources required to pursue urban farming as a viable career option or to scale their home garden to provide more food for their family.

-Graduates of Growing Urban Farmers may go on to secure specialty certifications in one more of the many in-depth Master Classes offered at Hope Farms, ranging from building a business plan to poultry and egg production to fruit tree management.
-A schedule of advanced certification classes and fees is published each year, but they are typically offered in the winter and summer seasons.
+Graduates of Growing Urban Farmers may also secure specialty certifications in one of the many in-depth Master Classes offered at Hope Farms, ranging from building a business plan to poultry and egg production to fruit tree management.
+Typically offered in the summer and winter seasons, a schedule of advanced certification classes and fees is published each summer.